Steroids and Immunosuppressants

 Both Prednisolone (steroids) and Immunosuppressants such as Cyclophosphamide, Azathioprine, Methotrexate and Mycophenolate Mofetil reduce inflammation by suppressing the activity of the white blood cells.
 However, by doing this these white blood cells are less able to fight infection.
 The immunosuppressants can also suppress the production of cells from the bone marrow.

-Vasculitis UK recommends the following PDF for information about cortisone (steroids) and corticosteroid therapies: Cortisone-info The PDF contains a wealth of information from side effects, to steroid reduction and everything between.
+Vasculitis UK recommends the following website for information about cortisone (steroids) and corticosteroid therapies: Cortisone-info – contains a wealth of information from side effects, to steroid reduction and everything between.

 List of drugs and side effects used in the treatment of vasculitis